vvybclock/sequences_and_connection_tables/ybclock/README.md

 If you add a new device, it can be defined in either the virtual environment directory of `labscript_devices` or the local directory `user_devices`.

-Either way!
-Every change you make beyond the worker class needs to be accompanied by a full reset of the labscript program.
-I think this is because the importing of labscript classes occurs at run time.
-This is unfortunate but don't waste time on this like I did.
+Every change you make beyond might need to be accompanied by a reset of the appropriate portion labscript program.
+You can get away sometimes with smaller resets in each of the programs.
+Try it, but if it fails you know why.

+If you edit `labscript_devices`, you definitely need to reset the whole program.